 Individual Membership Categories –

-General members.
-General members are those individuals who register as actively competing members and are eligible for competition in Judo.
-Individual membership athlete categories include, but are not limited to:
+General Members.
+General Members are those individuals who register as actively competing members and are eligible for competition in Judo or are otherwise interested in being a member.
+Individual Membership athlete categories include, but are not limited to:

 Individual Judo